papaDoc/FastSwitch/README.md

          [ [".h"], ["include/@-1"] ]
        ]
 ```
-and with the following directories containing the given file:
+and with the following directories containing the given file:<BR>
-ls ./foo/src => titi.cpp
+ls ./foo/src => test3.cpp<BR>
-ls ./foo/include/foo => titi.h
+ls ./foo/include/foo => test3.h<BR>
-when in the following file: ./foo/src/titi.cpp it will switch to ./foo/include/foo/titi.hpp
+when in the following file: ./foo/src/test3.cpp it will switch to ./foo/include/foo/test3.hpp<BR>
-when in the following file: ./foo/include/foo/titi.hpp it will switch to ./foo/src/titi.cpp
+when in the following file: ./foo/include/foo/test3.hpp it will switch to ./foo/src/test3.cpp<BR>

 Example 4:
 With the following setting :